plrtd/IPSUR_sequential_design/README.md

 A utilitaries directory and a scripts directory are provided.
 The following files are found:
 - `Model.py`: contains the classes used for Gaussian Process (GP) surrogate model.
 This is based on sklearn base code.
 - `Kernel.py`: contains the various classes for kernels used in GP surrogates.
-This file contains Matérn, RBF and White kernels as well as the Linear Coregionalization Model from Bonilla (CITE) which is used to build multi-output GP.
+This file contains Matérn, RBF and White kernels as well as the Linear Coregionalization Model [(Bonilla et al.)]([https://arxiv.org/abs/2402.16520](https://papers.nips.cc/paper_files/paper/2007/hash/66368270ffd51418ec58bd793f2d9b1b-Abstract.html)) which is used to build multi-output GP.
 - `Dataset.py`: contains the DataSet Class used for GP surrogate models.
 It includes standardization of the data, and power transforms (Yeo-Jonhson and Box-Cox).
 - `Utils_banana.py`: contains the various functions and classes used to implement the sequential design strategies described in the paper (IP-SUR, CSQ, Naive and Bayes risk minimization) for the banana test case.
 - `Utils_bimodal.py`: contains the various functions and classes used to implement the sequential design strategies described in the paper (IP-SUR, CSQ, Naive and Bayes risk minimization) for the bimodal test case.